rafalp/Misago/dev-docs/menus.md

 ### `Menu.get_items` method

-`Menu.get_items` requires single argument, an instance of Django's `HttpRequest` and returns a Python `list`` of all visible menu items with their URL names reversed to URLs and `label`s casted to `str`.
+`Menu.get_items` requires single argument, an instance of Django's `HttpRequest`, and returns a Python `list` of all visible menu items with their URL names reversed to URLs and `label`s casted to `str`.
 Each list item is an instance of frozen dataclass with following attributes:

 - `active`: a `bool` specifying if this item is currently active.
 - `key`: a `str` with item's key.